 You have the right to obtain environmental information from Kilkenny Education Centre under the European Communities (Access to Information on the Environment) Regulations 2007 (as amended).
 The AIE legislation sets out the procedures for public access to information relating to the environment held by public bodies.

 - Specify that you are making the request under AIE legislation and clearly state the environmental information that you are requesting,

 - Please try to provide as much detail as possible to enable us to process your request efficiently, and

 You will receive a response within one month from the date on which the request is received by the Kilkenny Education Centre FOI Officer.

 Disclaimer/Note: Please be advised that Public bodies may refuse AIE requests on certain mandatory grounds (personal information/third party information) or discretionary grounds (commerical confidentiality etc.).

 Charges: There is no initial fee for making an AIE request.
 However, if you require hard copies there may be a fee of 5c per sheet depending on the volume of information contained in the request.
 A charge of €10.16 applies to the provision of information on a CD-ROM.
 Postage will be at An Post rates at the time of posting.

 Appeals: If you would like to appeal a decision made by Kilkenny Education Centre you can do so by sending a request in writing asking for an internal review of the decision.
-Please address your review request to: Margaret Maxwell, FOI Officer, Kilkenny Education Centre, Seville Lodge, Callan Road, Kilkenny.
+Please address your review request to: John O' Sullivan, FOI Officer, Kilkenny Education Centre, Seville Lodge, Callan Road, Kilkenny.
 If after the internal review you are unsatisfied with the decision and would like to make a complaint or appeal the decision again, you can do so by contacting the Office of the Commissioner for Environmental Information ("CEI").
 You must appeal or make a complaint to the CEI within one month of getting the reviewed decision from Kilkenny Education Centre.